 “I think the operators are trying to really position this as a complementary bill to the already-qualified tribal initiative,” Siva said.
 “I think that’s a bit of a reach considering that the tribal initiative intentionally left out online, the mobile aspect, left it on the table.”

-Will tribal alliance splinter like it did with iPoker?
+Will tribal sports betting alliance splinter like it did with iPoker?

 Siva admitted that he expects some California tribes to strongly consider giving support to the sportsbook initiative.